Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 If you earn more than $5,000 a year from self-employment, but you also have a side job working for an employer, you may be stuck receiving lower state unemployment benefits (based on your employer wages) than you would receive on Pandemic Unemployment Assistance (based on your self-employment income).

-A provision in Congress’s new stimulus deal offers an additional $100 per week to workers who fall into this category.
+A provision in Congress’s stimulus deal in March offered an additional $100 per week to workers who fall into this category.

 Do I qualify for unemployment benefits?